 Caswell Beach is named after the nearby historic Civil War fort, Fort Caswell that was established in 1826.
 Caswell Beach has the brightest lighthouse in the United States and has a modern Coast Guard Station close to the lighthouse.
 One side of the beach overlooks the Cape Fear River Shipping Channel as well as historic Southport.

 At the very eastern tip of Caswell Beach is the North Carolina Baptist Assembly.
-The assembly owned and operated Fort Caswell a historic Civil War Fort, until recently when the United States government stepped in and bought them out.
+The assembly owns and operates Fort Caswell as historic Civil War Fort.

 Caswell Beach was incorporated in 1975 and is one of the fastest growing towns in Brunswick County, growing sixty three percent since 1990.
 Brunswick County beaches offer tranquil locations for people trying to get away from the urban areas to the north and south without sacrificing all the amenities a city provides.